 The Desk Assistant is a student employee who works at the front desk in the residential halls.
-The Desk Assistant is responsible for assisting the Residence Hall Coordinator by performing effective office and Administrative roles and by providing outstanding customer services to the residents.
+The Desk Assistant is responsible for assisting the Residential Hall Coordinator by performing effective office and administrative roles and by providing outstanding customer service to the residents.